CLINICAL PLACEMENTS FOR VISITING INTERSTATE/OVERSEAS UNDERGRADUATE STUDENTS

 Visiting students are required to observe standards consistent with the privilege of treating patients.
 You are constantly under scrutiny, not only in the clinics, but generally as you move about the public thoroughfares of the Dental School/Hospital building.
 You should dress professionally when in the building and present for serious business as dental illness is serious to patients.

 Apart from the obvious requirement to display a professional demeanor, you need to be aware that patients represent a diverse range of culture and customs, including dress standards; therefore visiting students need to be sensitive and considerate when selecting their attire within the clinics.
-Faded, frayed or dirty clothing, jeans, brief tops/skirts/shorts, shoestring straps, excessively low cut trousers, sporting attire, tops with obvious advertising or with offensive motifs, sneakers/runners, non-waterproof shoes, stilettos, thongs, sandals, “slip-ons”, or any open-toe shoe must not be worn in the pre-clinical laboratory or any clinic.
+Faded, frayed or dirty clothing, jeans, brief tops/skirts/shorts, shoestring straps, excessively low cut trousers, sporting attire, tops with obvious advertising or with offensive motifs, sneakers/runners, non-waterproof shoes, stilettos, thongs, sandals, “slip-ons”, or any open-toe shoe must not be worn in any clinical areas.
 Visiting students should maintain a high level of personal presentation at all times.

 For infection control purposes, dental gowns are provided by the School for use in the clinics.
 These gowns must be worn in the clinics even if you are only observing clinical work and must be disposed of in the "dirty linen bags" provided, upon leaving the clinics.